pesteller/Intro2Bioinfo_course/docs/index.md

 **Question 5.** Apply another change to the file in order to change mid dashes (`-`) for underscores (`_`) and save the resulting file as `GTEx_v8_gene_median_tpm_formatted.gct`.

+## 2. Retriving relevant information from the dataset

 Let's check which is the column that has information about the *Liver*.
 There are several ways to do so: